-The Company's employees meeting certain eligibility requirements may participate in the Morgan Stanley 401(k) Plan sponsored by the Parent.
 Eligible employees receive discretionary 401(k) matching cash contributions as determined annually by the Firm.
-In 2023, the Company matched eligible employee contributions up to the IRS limit at 4%, or 5% up to a certain compensation level.
+In 2024, the Company matched eligible employee contributions up to the IRS limit at 4%, or 5% up to a certain compensation level.
 Eligible employees with eligible pay less than or equal to \$100,000 also received a fixed contribution equal to 2% of eligible pay.
-Contributions were invested among available funds according to each participant's investment direction.